 Workshop report: Governance of trust in precision medicine, 2018

-In 2018, IRGC continues its commitment to support those who work to improve healthcare in society and address potential new challenges that may come during the process.
+In 2018, IRGC continued its commitment to support those who work to improve healthcare in society and address potential new challenges that may come during the process.
 A multi-stakeholder workshop on the ‘Economics of precision medicine’ was organised at Campus Biotech in Geneva, on 12-13 April.
 Issues of cost-effectiveness were addressed, as well as the need to revise how economic and social value can be valorised and financed, and to develop new business models for fundamentally personalised gene therapies with high up-front costs.